grongierisc/formation-template/README.md

 ![DTCreation](misc/img/DTCreation.png)

-Now, we can map the different fields together and compile our DT :
+Now, we can map the different fields together:

 ![DTMap](misc/img/DTMap.gif)

+Don't forget to compile.

 #### Adding the Data Transformation to the Business Process

 The first thing we have to change is the BP's request class, since we need to have in input the Record Map we created.

 ![BP2ChangeContext](misc/img/BP2ChangeContext.png)

-We can then add our transformation :
+We can then add our transformation:

 ![BP2AddingTransform](misc/img/BP2AddingTransform.gif)